Urobotos/Sandworm/Tree_of_Macros.md

     *Lights ON.*

   - **[lights_ON_OFF]**
-    *Lights ON/OFF for Mainsail toogle button.
+    *Lights ON/OFF for toggle button.

   - **[lights_max]** <br>
     *lights on Maximum.*